COMBINE-lab/salmon/doc/source/salmon.rst

 a prior count of 0.5 fragments, etc.  This behavior can be modified in two ways.
 First, the prior itself can be modified via Salmon's ``--vbPrior`` option.
 The argument to this option is the value you wish to place as the *per-nucleotide* prior.
-Additonally, you can modify the behavior to use a *per-transcript* rather than a *per-nucleotide* prior by passing the flag ``--perTranscriptPrior`` to Salmon.
+Additionally, you can modify the behavior to use a *per-transcript* rather than a *per-nucleotide* prior by passing the flag ``--perTranscriptPrior`` to Salmon.
 In this case, whatever value is set by ``--vbPrior`` will be used as the transcript-level prior, so that the